JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Le_LU_dans_les_Groupes_d_Etude.md

 To illustrate a concept or otherwise illuminate a particular concept, it is sometimes necessary to refer to other paragraphs scattered throughout The Urantia Book.
 This is what I call the crossing of ideas.
 The English call this concept “cross-fertilizing” which is difficult to translate into French because in addition to the idea of crossing, it incorporates the notion of fertilization, that is to say the possibility of producing a third idea improved in relation to the two parent ideas.

 > In the inner experience of man, mind is joined to matter.
 Such material-linked minds cannot survive mortal death.
 The technique of survival is embraced in those adjustments of the human will and those transformations in the mortal mind whereby such a God-conscious intellect gradually becomes spirit taught and eventually spirit led.
 This evolution of the human mind from matter association to spirit union results in the transmutation of the potentially spirit phases of the mortal mind into the morontia realities of the immortal soul.
-Mortal mind subservient to matter is destined to become increasingly material and consequently to suffer eventual personality extinction; mind yielded to spirit is destined to become increasingly spiritual and ultimately to achieve oneness with the surviving and guiding divine spirit and in this way to attain survival and eternity of personality existence. ([UB 1:3.7](/en/The_Urantia_Book/1#p3_7))
+Mortal mind subservient to matter is destined to become increasingly material and consequently to suffer eventual personality extinction; mind yielded to spirit is destined to become increasingly spiritual and ultimately to achieve oneness with the surviving and guiding divine spirit and in this way to attain survival and eternity of personality existence. (<a id="a248_900"></a>[UB 1:3.7](/en/The_Urantia_Book/1#p3_7))

 After reading the paragraph and listening to the participants' comments, the teacher can begin to provide additional information on certain sentences that require additional clarification:

 The expression “_to make the adjustments of the human will_” refers to the innate capacity of human free will to choose between good and relative evil.
-By referring to [UB 16:6.4](/en/The_Urantia_Book/16#p6_4). the participant will find a further explanation of the mechanism of the cosmic mind in the personality.
+By referring to <a id="a252_168"></a>[UB 16:6.4](/en/The_Urantia_Book/16#p6_4). the participant will find a further explanation of the mechanism of the cosmic mind in the personality.
 Then, by going a little further to section 8, paragraph 6 of the same booklet he will find the situations in which the free will of the personality is engaged.

 The phrase “Transformations in the Mortal Mind” refers to the mind's wholehearted willingness to be transformed by the Spirit that lives and inspires it.
-In [UB 110:3.4](/en/The_Urantia_Book/110#p3_4) the Solitary Messenger explains how to better cooperate with the Adjuster, and in [UB 111:1.3](/en/The_Urantia_Book/111#p1_3) He dissects the mental framework within which personality choices are made.
+In <a id="a254_157"></a>[UB 110:3.4](/en/The_Urantia_Book/110#p3_4) the Solitary Messenger explains how to better cooperate with the Adjuster, and in <a id="a254_283"></a>[UB 111:1.3](/en/The_Urantia_Book/111#p1_3) He dissects the mental framework within which personality choices are made.

 The expression “a transmutation of the potentially spiritual phases of the mortal mind into the morontia realities of the immortal soul” actually refers to the mechanism of transposition of the spiritual content of human actions by the Thought Adjuster.
-A luminous explanation of the process is developed in [UB 108:5.5](/en/The_Urantia_Book/108#p5_5) and the teacher will have full latitude to refer to it.
+A luminous explanation of the process is developed in <a id="a256_308"></a>[UB 108:5.5](/en/The_Urantia_Book/108#p5_5) and the teacher will have full latitude to refer to it.

 ## THE REUNION